Trends in leasehold tenure

 On 28 March 2019, the Ministry of Housing, Communities also Local Government published an industry pledge which set out an intention to help existing lease holders with onerous ground rent terms in their lease agreements.
 At 27 June 2019 it had been signed by 62 developers/agents.

 Housing, Communities also Local Government Select Committee inquiry

 The HCLG Select Committee launched an inquiry into lease hold reform on 24 July 2018 with a focus on the position of existing lease holders – submissions were invited up to 7 September 2018.
 The Committee’s report was published on 19 March 2019.
-The written evidence submitted to the inquiry together with the oral evidence sessions can be accessed on the Committee’s website.
 The Government response was published on 3 July 2019.